Ontraport/PilotPress/readme.txt

 == Changelog ==

+= 1.6.0c =
+* Fixed a bug where the show_if shortcode would always display the hidden content if the contact has no membership levels.
+* Support for ONTRAPORT accounts.

 = 1.6.0b =
 * Membership levels are now updated in real time and do not require the user to logout and login.